Transforming Employee Experience with AI: Personalization and Engagement

 Also Read: Creating a Culture of Wellness: Empowering Employees for Success on Global Wellness Day

-Welbot, headquartered in Edinburgh, Scotland, monitors employees' well-being by learning from their responses to daily prompts to engage in physical and mental activity.
-Wysa and other alternative bots can engage in conversations with workers to alleviate mental stress and anxiety.
+Welbot, headquartered in Edinburgh, Scotland, monitors employees' wellbeing by learning from their responses to daily prompts to engage in physical and mental activity.
+Wysa and other alternative bots are able to engage conversations with workers to alleviate mental stress and anxiety.

 Also Read: How AI-powered Chatbots are Transforming HR in 2023